glgreiner/HyperVerITAS/ARTIFACT-APPENDIX.md

 ## Environment (Required for all badges)

-You should use the Compute VM on HotCRP.
-You can then clone the github repo and follow instructions from there.
+The Compute VM on HotCRP works well.
+To get started, clone the github repo on the Compute VM, and follow instructions in the READMEs to build and run the code.

 ### Accessibility (Required for all badges)